Mehmood-Deshmukh/Pandas/README.md

 # Pandas
-All the jupyter notebooks i made while learning Pandas
+This repository contains All the jupyter notebooks i made while learning Pandas